Punjab elections: Arvind Kejriwal promises free health services in government hospitals

 Kejriwal also spoke about the infighting within the Congress Punjab unit.

-“Five years ago from, the people brought the Congress to power with great expectation but that government is not even visible,” he said.
+“Five years ago, the people [of Punjab] brought the Congress to power with great expectation but that government is not even visible,” he said.
 “The battle for power is going on, every leader of Congress wants to become the chief minister.”

 The Punjab government was thrown into turmoil after Navjot Singh Sidhu resigned as the chief of the Congress’ state unit on Tuesday.
 He is expected to meet Chief Minister Charanjit Singh Channi for talks on Thursday.